-Before we move on to these other features, let’s take a closer look at what to expect in each of these layers:
+Before we move on to these other features, let’s take a closer look at what to expect in each of these jacket layers:

 Face Fabric (Outer Layer)

 Depending on the jacket, the DWR doesn’t always last forever.
-Often it can be reengaged by washing and quick drying on low/medium heat or retreated with a DWR product.
+Often, it can be re-engaged by washing and quick drying on low/medium heat or retreated with a DWR product.
 (For more information, check out this guide to caring for your DWR.)

 Waterproof Membrane (Middle Layer)

 This is where most of your hard-earned dollars are spent when buying rain gear.
-Much of the science and research that goes into rainwear ends up on slight improvements in the waterproofing, which can sometime leads to big leaps in jacket performance, comfort, and in helping you stay dry.
+Much of the science and research that goes into rainwear ends up on slight improvements in the waterproofing.
+This can sometimes lead to big leaps in jacket performance, comfort, and in helping you stay dry.

-Jacket manufacturers have swooped in a created their own proprietary technologies to combat the dominance of Gore-Tex.
-Some technologies like Helly Hansen’s Helly Protection and Mountain Hardwear’s Dry.Q™ EVAP even compare favourably with the more expensive Gore-Tex products.
+Jacket manufacturers have swooped in and created their own technologies to combat the dominance of Gore-Tex.
+Membranes like Helly Hansen’s Helly Protection and Mountain Hardwear’s Dry.Q™ EVAP compare favourably the more expensive Gore-Tex products.

 Lining (Inner Layer)